Paul Salamunovich: Motion picture and TV work

+Paul Salamunovich conducting on the score of "Flatliners" in 1990.

 Salamunovich was responsible for choral music for over 100 film and TV productions, including The Godfather, Angels and Demons, First Knight, Air Force One, A.I., XXX, Peter Pan, Flatliners, ER, The Sum of All Fears, and Cirque du Soleil's Journey of Man.
 He coached Robert De Niro in Latin for the role of a priest in True Confessions in addition to conducting the choir for that movie.

 His St. Charles Borromeo choir appeared with Henry Mancini and Doc Severinsen in the NBC Christmas Eve Special The Sounds of Christmas that ran for several years in place of The Tonight Show on Christmas Eve, while the boy choir has been featured on television on The Lucy Show and with Dinah Shore in the Chevy Show.
 His St. Charles Boy's Choir appeared as the Disneyland Boys Choir on the original Disney album, It's A Small World.